Edinburgh Designs have recently installed two machines at Grenoble University, France.

 It will be used for testing the next generation of tension leg oil platforms as well as renewable and ships.

-Edinburgh Designs are extremely pleased to announce that we will be installing a wave machine into a locally built tank at the University of the West Indies in Trinidad and Tobago.
+Edinburgh Designs are extremely pleased to announce that we will be installing a wave machine into a user built tank at the University of the West Indies in Trinidad and Tobago.

-The tank has been built locally with a little advice from our engineers and will be fitted with a a 750mm piston wave machine.
+The tank has been built locally with a little advice from our staff and will be fitted with a a 750mm piston wave machine.